 BUT I DON’T PAY TAX NOW

-That’s fine – but should you be paying tax?
+That’s fine – but should you or will you be paying tax?
 As soon as you earn income, you potentially owe tax.
 Everyone’s in the same boat.

 There are minimum income limits, and tax-free allowances, under which you won’t have to pay tax.
 BUT you must still be legally registered.